vldkarpovich/learnreact/README.md

 # Online car shop.
+This is frontend application for placing vehicles from warehouses, in this project i learned React.
-In this project i learned React, backend service for processing request (https://github.com/MimoKassy96/BackCarShop)
+Backend service for processing requests(https://github.com/MimoKassy96/BackCarShop)
 ## Technologies
 + React